What we do

 We would like to thank Tesco Bags of Help for their generosity in supporting Stockport County Community Foundation’s Disability Football and Multisport project.
 We are extremely proud of the opportunities we offer within our local community to over 260 children, young people and adults (Male and Female) with a range of physical and learning disabilities, mental health illness and complex needs to engage with football and sport and promoting a healthy lifestyle.
 We deliver weekly football and multisport coaching sessions for juniors and adults and provide the opportunity for participants to play in competitive monthly football tournaments.
 We would like to say how grateful we are to Tesco for their generosity in supporting our disability programme with this invaluable funding towards our charity that has helped towards supporting our weekly football venue pitch hire at Life Leisure, Houldsworth Village in Reddish for both junior and adult sessions, help pay for much needed new equipment including footballs, playing kits for all groups and covered coaching costs.

-The Community Foundation is continually applying to Charitable Trusts, Foundations and Organisations for grants and donations for our projects and if anyone would like further information about the Community Foundation’s programme of activities please contact our Fundraising Manager, Adrian Rigby-Bates on 0161 286 8888 (option 3) or email [email protected]
+The Community Foundation is continually applying to Charitable Trusts, Foundations and Organisations for grants and donations for our projects and if anyone would like further information about the Community Foundation’s programme of activities please contact the office on 07760 454583 or email [email protected]

 Our main sponsors are Midshire (sponsors of our Schools’ Coaching Programme), Parfetts C&C (sponsors of our Disability Programme), Guardian Education (sponsors of Under 11’s Primary Schools Cup) and Contact Originators (sponsors of our Ball Boys’ Package).
 However, sponsorship opportunities are still available for our:

 If your company are interested in becoming a sponsor and would like to be part of a successful team, please contact us and we will come and tell you all about our work and how sponsorship can not only support us but your business also.
-Please contact our Foundation manager, Dave Wardle on 0161 286 8888 (option 3) or email [email protected]
+Please contact the office on 07760 454583 or email [email protected]

 Leaving a Legacy - Gift in Memory